 • Pay outstanding medical bills or make payment arrangements.

-• If a settled judgment is still on your report you need to contact the credit bureaus and have it removed.
+• If paid judgment is still in your report, you need to contact the credit bureaus and have it removed.

 • Apply for the good credit cards.

-• Don’t apply for a lot of cards because this will bring your FICO score down even lower.
+• Don’t request a lot of cards because this will bring your FICO score down even lower.

 • Once you get a credit card, use it well.
 Charge only what you can pay off each month.